Hartnup Disease

 History of Present Illness

-- Patient presents with a photosensitive rash on sun-exposed areas, often resembling pellagra.
+Patients present with photosensitive rash on sun-exposed areas, often with scaling and erythema.

 Past Medical History

-- History of recurrent dermatitis or unexplained neurologic symptoms may be relevant.
+History of recurrent photosensitive dermatitis or unexplained neurologic symptoms.

 Family History

-- Positive family history of similar cutaneous or neurologic symptoms suggests autosomal recessive inheritance.
+Positive family history of similar dermatologic or neurologic symptoms suggests autosomal recessive inheritance.

-- Consanguineous parents increase the risk of affected offspring.
+Consanguinity in parents increases risk of affected offspring.

 Physical Exam Findings

-- Presence of a photosensitive rash resembling pellagra, often on sun-exposed areas.
+Photosensitive rash resembling pellagra, often erythematous and scaly on sun-exposed areas

 Diagnostic Workup